Frontline Martial Arts

 March 2010

-The fourth Dan grading promotes Mr Des French, Mr Connor French, Mr Andrew Morris and Mr Mark Coombs to 2nd Dan.
+A fourth Dan grading promotes Mr Des French, Mr Connor French, Mr Andrew Morris and Mr Mark Coombs to 2nd Dan.

 December 2009